-Ethereum Classic entered this year with a price of $5.70.
-Prices may increase further, as ETC is trying to improve its interoperability with other blockchains.
-Some believe that by the end of 2021, Ethereum Classic might hit the $15 mark.
+Ethereum Classic started 2021 with a price of $5.70.
+Prices may increase further, as ETC is trying to improve its interoperability with other blockchains and security.

-According to LongForecast, however, ETC might end 2021 with a price of $5.63.
-TradingBeasts, on the other hand, suggests that ETC might be trading at $8.76 by the end of 2021.
+According to The Economy Forecast Agency, however, Ethereum Classic ETC might end 2021 with a price of $95.6.
+Trading Beasts, on the other hand, suggests that ETC might be trading at $73.894 by the end of 2021.

-DigitalCoinPrice has more positive predictions, suggesting that ETC may trade at $12.18 by December 2021 and reach $25.41 by 2025.
+DigitalCoin has more positive predictions, suggesting that Ethereum Classic ETC may trade at $106.74 by December 2021.

-According to Coinpedia, Ethereum Classic is a good investment in the long-term, claiming that ETC may reach $17 by the end of this year and hit $45 in the next few years.
+According to Coinpedia, Ethereum Classic is a good investment in the long-term, claiming that ETC may reach $150 by the end of 2021.

 That said, let’s not forget that cryptocurrency prices remain speculative and dependent on factors, such as supply and demand, crypto news, and tech innovations.